1WHAT IS EXPROPRIATION?

 1What are my options if I do not agree with the compensation I am offered?

 If a landowner finds the offer of compensation received from an expropriating authority unacceptable, several options are available, even if the government has already taken the owner’s land.
 Under the Expropriations Act, the property owner and the expropriating authority are to attend before the Board of Negotiation, if they cannot agree to final compensation.
-The Board of Negotiation is facilitated by representatives appointed by the Province of Ontario with experience in expropriation matters.
-Meetings before the Board of Negotiation are attended by both parties (and at times their experts) and are facilitated by two members of the Board of Negotiation.
+Meetings before the Board of Negotiation are attended by both parties (and at times their experts) and are facilitated by two members of the Board of Negotiation, who are representatives appointed by the Province of Ontario with experience in expropriation matters.
 The Board of Negotiation cannot give a binding decision with respect to compensation, but can encourage negotiations and the facilitation of a settlement that both parties are prepared to accept.
 Additional information on the Board of Negotiation can be found at the Board of Negotiation website.
 If owners and government are still unable to agree on fair compensation, a proceeding can be brought before the Local Planning Appeal Tribunal to have fair compensation determined in accordance with the Expropriations Act.
 Additional information about the Local Planning Appeal Tribunal is available at its website.
 A landowner is entitled to interest in the amount of six percent per year on all outstanding amounts relating to Expropriations Act compensation for market value and injurious affection from the date the landowner ceases to make productive use of the expropriated land.

 1Should I contact a lawyer if my land is being expropriated?